NVIDIA/aistore/docs/etl.md

 (...)
 ```

-When initializing ETL from spec/code, a valid and unique user-defined `ETL_ID` should be assigned using the `--name` CLI parameter as shown below.
+When initializing ETL from spec/code, a valid and unique user-defined `ETL_NAME` should be assigned using the `--name` CLI parameter as shown below.

 ```console
 $ ais etl init code --name=etl-md5 --from-file=code.py --runtime=python3 --deps-file=deps.txt